Fito/bill_reader/README.md

+# Bill Reader
-# This simple sinatra app reads a photo of a bill and returns a text version of it.
+## This simple sinatra app reads a photo of a bill and returns a text version of it.